christensenacademy/christensen-academy/modules/beginning-java/textpages/strings.md

 // The message variable now stores the string "Hello, Cam!"
 ```

 **Note:** In the example above we use the `+` operator for concatenation.
 Quite honestly, this is a bit confusing because we also use the `+` operator for adding numbers together.
-Just realize that if a String is involved in the operation, Java will be concatenating things together, not adding.
+Just realize that if a String is involved in the operation, Java will be concatenating things together instead of somehow trying to add an `int` and a `String` together or something. `String` is the more inclusive type, so it makes sense, I think, that other types of data would get converted into `String` form as opposed to the other way around.

-###Concatenation with Primitives
+###Another Example of Concatenation
 ```Java
 int people = 8;
 double poundsOfChicken = 3.12;